 The Tokyo Village

-When we think of Tokyo, we conjure images of flashing neon lights, cutting-edge architecture and sprawling alleys filled with noodle bars.
-We see intense crowds crossing massive intersections.
+Flashing neon lights, cutting-edge architecture and sprawling alleys filled with noodle bars.
+Intense crowds crossing massive intersections.